North El Monte, California: Government

 In the state legislature North El Monte is located in the 22nd Senate District, represented by Democrat Susan Rubio, and in the 49th Assembly District, represented by Democrat Mike Fong.
 Federally, North El Monte is located in California's 31st congressional district, which is represented by Democrat Gil Cisneros.

+Education

+It is in the El Monte City School District and the El Monte Union High School District.